 FAQ’S ABOUT Room Reservations

-It will save everyone time if the online Activity Request Form is used.
+It will save everyone time if the Campus Event Request Form is used.
 It asks questions that are necessary for us to fill the request.
 If we don’t have enough information to fill a request, emails or phone calls back and forth add time to the process.
 The more information you can give on the request, the quicker it will be processed.

 Not always.
 We have to consider many factors before we book a space.
 Sometimes space is requested that may not be the best space available for your event.
-If everything checks out and the space is available, we will try our best to give you what you want.
+If everything checks out and the space is available, we will try our best to give you what you prefer.

 Any last minute request will be handled on a case by case basis.
-Requests that involve set-up and/or access into academic classrooms can not be processed with less than 2 business days notice.
+Requests that involve set-up and/or access into academic classrooms cannot be processed with less than 3 business days notice.